Spilling the secrets: How to count cells with a hemocytometer

 - Adjust the microscope’s focus until you can clearly see the cells.

 - Count the cells using a tally counter (see below for details about the rules of cell counting using a hemocytometer).
-Keep track of both the total number of cells and the number of dead cells.
+Keep track of the total number of cells and the number of dead cells.

 - When you are finished, clean the hemocytometer and the cover glass with ethanol.